spokestack/spokestack-android/README.md

 See the [quickstart guide](https://www.spokestack.io/docs/Android/getting-started) for more information, but here's the 30-second version of setup:

-1. You'll need to list the `INTERNET` permission in your manifest and request the `RECORD_AUDIO` permission at runtime.
+1. You'll need to request the `RECORD_AUDIO` permission at runtime.
 See our [skeleton project](https://github.com/spokestack/android-skeleton) for an example of this.
+The `INTERNET` permission is also required but is included by the library's manifest by default.
 1. Add the following code somewhere, probably in an `Activity` if you're just starting out:

 ```kotlin